eurekaKane/asciitoolset/README.md

 <h1 align="center">WARNING !</h1>
 <h2>Don't clone my repo nothing works, like seriously i need to make a setup.py file else you are going to need and fix everything by hand to make it work it's terrible !</h2>
+<h2>Like the mess it is in terms of dependencies and like shit you need to know to make it work is awfull.
+Wait a bit like maybe on August 6th i'll drop a commit.
+Fixing my stuff ASAP :)</h2>

 ## Authors